Introduction

 Final Thoughts

-Hugo is one of those tools that can scale from a tiny personal blog to a much more involved static site, which is great, but it also means a lot of guides try to teach everything at once.
+Hugo can scale from a small personal blog to a much larger static site.
+That flexibility is great, but many guides try to teach everything at once.

-If all you want is a simple blog that lives in GitHub, deploys for free, and stays easy to manage, this setup is enough to get you there without dragging in a full frontend toolchain.
+If all you want is a simple blog that lives in GitHub, deploys for free, and stays easy to manage, this setup is enough to get you there without adding unnecessary complexity.

 If you want, I can turn this into a shorter publish-ready version next, or add a matching follow-up post for Docker Compose or GitHub Codespaces.